-'''

 <base> <value >

-'''

 Where base is one of o or O (for octal), b or B (for binary), x or X (for hexadecimal), and value is a sequence of digits which are valid for the specified base.
 Binary values can be declared in double quotations without needing to specify a base.
 The value must be unsigned.
+For example,

+o''37'' 5-bit octal representation

+"1111" 4-bit binary

-For example, o"37" 5-bit octal representation x"AA" 8-bit hexadecimal representation
+x"AA" 8-bit hexadecimal representation